ddhhm/Falcon-130-Build/README.md

       M4      M1               M3      M1

 Reversinmg signal wires for 3 and 4 in the ESC should work.
+BEWARE: The only labeling for the signal wire pinouts is on the heatshrink shielding which I have cut off.
+Don't lose that scrap of heatshrink!!!

 The motors might not turn the correct direction.
 This can be fixed in the Blheli firmware program for Windows.
 This is described by "Project Blue Falcon" (RIP).